-You must physically examine the original document(s), and if they reasonably appear to be genuine and to relate to the person presenting them, you must accept them.
+You must examine the original documentation, and if it reasonably appears to be genuine and to relate to the person presenting them, you must accept it.
 To do otherwise could be an unfair immigration-related employment practice.
-If the document(s) do not reasonably appear to be genuine or to relate to the person presenting them, you must not accept them.
+If the documentation does not reasonably appear to be genuine or to relate to the person presenting it, you must not accept it.

 However, you must provide the employee with an opportunity to present other documents from the Lists of Acceptable Documents.

 6. May I accept a copy of a document from an employee?